 Another great feature that’s been deployed by Facebook is its end-to-end encryptions.
 In plain terms, only the giver and receiver will see the messages.
 You’ll also be notified when a sender takes a screenshot of the chat.
 This will secure your messages and media from falling into a third party’s hands.
 You can easily enable this feature through your messenger settings.

-The biggest question most businesses have is when to post and how often to post on their Facebook business page.
+The biggest question most businesses have is when and how often to post on their Facebook business page.
 The basic answer is this: post regularly.
 If that’s once a day, that’s great.
 If that’s twice a week, that’s fine as well.

 Generally speaking, you’ll want to post at least a couple of times each week and stick to a regular schedule.
 The reason for this is to spread your message, cultivate fans, and have them get familiar with seeing consistent updates from your page.